open-telemetry/opentelemetry.io/content/en/docs/instrumentation/php/resources.md

 - current process
 - runtime

-Run the application with some values set to `OTEL_RESOURCE_ATTRIBUTES`, e.g. we set the `host.name` to identify the [Host][]:

 ## Disabling resource detection

-By default, all SDK resource detectors are used to detect as many resources as possible.

-You can use the environment variable `OTEL_PHP_RESOURCE_DETECTORS` to enable only certain detectors:
+By default, all SDK resource detectors are used, but you can use the environment variable `OTEL_PHP_RESOURCE_DETECTORS` to enable only certain detectors, or completely disable them:

 - `env`
 - `host`